JabRef/user-documentation/en/FAQcontributing.md

 You can head to [codacy](https://www.codacy.com/app/simonharrer/jabref/dashboard) to learn about one analysis of JabRef's code quality.

-### How can I join the JabRef project?

-We follow the usual GitHub pull request approach.
-We have a lot of [open issues](https://github.com/JabRef/jabref/issues).
-If you want to be sure to work on something the core developers currently do not handle, check the [issues tagged with asking-for-a-pull-request](https://github.com/JabRef/jabref/labels/asking-for-a-pull-request).
+### I want to start with something easy

+We collect small issues at <https://github.com/koppor/jabref/issues>.
+You can read up there to find something easy to start with.
-See our [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/master/CONTRIBUTING.md) for detailed information and further links.
+Then, check our [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/master/CONTRIBUTING.md) for detailed information and further links.

+### I want something with huge impact

+Then, the [issues intended for external contributions](https://github.com/JabRef/jabref/labels/asking-for-a-pull-request) are the right place to look at.